55Honey/Acore_RecruitAFriend/README.md

 The RAF creates a custom db scheme specified in the config flags.
 Inside the scheme is a table to store all current and past RAF links.
 - `time_stamp` is the moment of creation in UNIX-time
-- `ip_abuse_counter` is increased everytime recruiter and rectuit have the same IPs during login or summon
+- `ip_abuse_counter` is increased everytime recruiter and recruit have the same IPs during login or summon
 - `kick_counter` is increased everytime a player gets kicked because they reached the allowed number of actions specified in `Config.abuseTreshold`.
 - `reward_level` stores how many recruiters of that account have succesfully reached the RAF link up to `Config.targetLevel`.
 - all other columns in `recruit_a_friend_links` and `recruit_a_friend_rewards` are account id's